fthiebolt/neOCampus-arduino/README.md

 ![neOSensorv5](/images/neOSensorV5.jpg)

 ## NEWS ##
+ * **[Aug.21]** added support for digital inputs (PIR & switches) introduced the cooldown approach and data integration ... means that we'll only send data when they differ from the previously sent
  * **[Jun.21]** added KiCad PCB for LoRaWAN V2 (Heltec CubeCell)
  * **[Apr.21]** added support for 3 NTP servers + NTP from DHCP to lwip.
 Have a look to `arduinoIDE_esp32_boards/README.md` added KiCad PCB for neOSensor v5.1 (ESP32 based)